Updated Southeastern Grocers SEG logo

 “Our unrelenting focus on long-term growth continues with an exciting opportunity for C&S to invest in and collaborate deeply with the retail market.
 C&S will leverage our best-in-class capabilities to provide value and quality to shoppers as we continue advancing our legacy of braggingly happy customers.”

-ALDI and Southeastern Grocers leadership will work together to ensure a smooth transition, with leaders overseeing the store conversion and hiring process.
-Southeastern Grocers will continue to operate the remaining stores identified for conversion in the normal course of business, with the same level of focus on quality and service, up to and until each respective store is closed for conversion.
+Both company’s leadership teams will work together to ensure a smooth transition, with leaders overseeing the store conversion and hiring process.
+Southeastern Grocers will continue to operate the remaining stores identified for conversion in the normal course of business until each respective store is closed for conversion.

 For More Grocery News, View Our Grocery News Page